-Intel [®] Server System RMM4 NIC Connector Reference Designator Cable & Bracket Required?
-Figure R1304BTLSFAN R1304BTLSHBN J5C1 Yes Figure 6 R1000BB Family R2000BB Family J3B2 No Figure 7 R2000SC Family J1C7 Yes Figure 6 R1000GZ/GL Family R2000GZ/GL Family J2A1 No Figure 7
+Intel [®] Server System RMM4 NIC Connector Reference Designator Cable and Bracket Required?
+Figure R1000BTL Family J5C1 Yes Figure 6 R1000BB Family R2000BB Family J3B2 No Figure 8 R2000IP Family J3A1 Yes Figure 7 R2000SC Family J1C7 Yes Figure 6 R1000GZ/GL Family R2000GZ/GL Family J2A1 No Figure 8

-- 2. Push out and remove the metal cover on the chassis where the NIC RJ-45 receptacle will align. - Caution: Carefully remove the metal cover with pliers, directly removing it with finger has potential risk. - 3.
+- 2. Push out and remove the metal cover on the chassis where the NIC RJ-45 receptacle will align. - A Caution: Carefully remove the metal cover with pliers; directly removing it with finger has potential risk. - 3.
 If a cable and bracket are required (see Table 3), use the following steps - a.
 Attach the metal fastening bracket to Intel[®] Dedicated Server Management NIC module as shown in Figure 4.

-Figure 4: Attaching the bracket to Intel® Dedicated Server Management NIC module c.
+Figure 4: Attaching the bracket to Intel[®] Dedicated Server Management NIC module c.
 Attach the cable to the cable connector on the Intel[®] Dedicated Server Management NIC module.
 Mount the NIC module to the back of the chassis and secure the metal fastening bracket with two screws.
 This will align the RJ-45 with the opening in the chassis.
 Attach the cable to the RMM4 NIC connector, as specified in Table 3, on the server board.

 - b.
-Attach the cable to the cable connector on the Intel[®] Dedicated Server Management NIC module as shown in Figure 5. - ▲ Caution: Care should be used when attaching or removing this cable.
+Attach the cable to the cable connector on the Intel[®] Dedicated Server Management NIC module as shown in Figure 5. - ▲ Caution: Care should be taken when attaching or removing this cable.
 Mishandling the cable could cause damage.